39 total views, 1 views today

 - Vertical Recoil – Vertical Recoil is how much your weapon moves upwards while shooting.
 Equip Muzzle, Underbarrel or Rear grip attachments to reduce vertical recoil

-- Flinch Stability – flinch stability is how much your aim bounce up when getting shot at.
-Usually your aim moves upwards when being shot by an enemy.
+- Flinch Stability – flinch stability is how much your aim bounces up when getting shot at.
+Usually, your aim moves upwards when being shot by an enemy.
 Equip Stock attachments to reduce this

 - ADS Speed – ADS speed indicates how fast you can scope in your weapon.
 Equip Stock, Barrel or Rear Grip attachments for a better ADS speed